Cillian-Collins/posts/research/_posts/2025-12-19-Seccon-CTF-2025-Writeups-Web.md

 ## Implementation

-Okay now it's time to put this all together and set solve the challenge.
+Okay now it's time to put this all together and solve the challenge.

 We'll begin with the two files we already recovered above, namely the `cert.crt` and `cert.key` files.